EngineMachiner/HonkyTones/README.md

 # HonkyTones

-It's a Minecraft Fabric Mod that adds magical instruments, music players and reads MIDI inputs.
+It's a Minecraft Fabric Mod that adds magical instruments, music players, reads MIDI inputs and more.
 All networked between the players.

+Users can use youtube-dl and ffmpeg to play web contents widely through the game.

-It's on hiatus (sometimes).
+This project is on hiatus (sometimes).

 <p align="center">